michelled/weavly.org/src/resources/picture-book-list.md

 {% endgridImage %}

-{% gridImage "/assets/media/debugging-you-can-fix-it-up-by-patricia-m.-stockland.jpg", "Book cover" %}
+{% gridImage "/assets/media/debugging-you-can-fix-it-up-by-patricia-m.-stockland.jpg", "Book cover", "" %}

 **Debugging: You Can Fix it Up**